ylyy93/my_blog/_posts/phil/2020-03-18-experimental-design.md

 2. $l^{\top}\hat{\beta}$ has minimum variance among linear unbiased estimators of $l^{\top}\beta$.

 **In the Oneway model any sum or comparison of treatment means is estimable!**

+#### What is the difference between eliminating a parameter and requiring that its estimate be zero?

+What is the practical difference?

+1. For a full rank matrix X, not needed.
+2. The dimensionality of the parameter vector (In our example: 3 for R, 4 for SAS)
+3. For the non-full rank one-way parameterization one of many possible solutions to the normal equations must be selected.
+4. Estimates and hypothesis tests are possible only for estimable linear functions of the parameters; individual parameters are not estimable.
+5. Why doesn’t SAS eliminate parameters: In multi-factor models it is easier to specify treatment mean comparisons if no parameters are eliminated!

+Which parameterization would you want to use?

+Most programs print tables of parameter estimates, se’s, t-tests, and CI’s for the parameters.
+It would be convenient if the questions of interest were answered by that table without the need to specify additional functions of parameters.

+We want to be able to easily specify comparisons of interest as functions of the parameters.
+That is generally easier to do if all levels of factors are treated symmetrically.